Riscy Pygness User Manual

 Loading the dictionary from kernel-lpc2103.dictionary

 appears as usual, the expected prompt never appears.
-That is, this what should appear
+That is, this is what should appear

 Welcome to Riscy Pygness